 - Cardiovascular system: One large study shows an increased risk of cardiovascular events after long-term opioid therapy.

 - Gastrointestinal system: Constipation is a common side effect of prolonged opioid use.
 This can lead to other adverse outcomes.

 - Endocrine system: Chronic opioid therapy can impact the functioning of your endocrine system leading to disrupted hormone levels.

 - Respiratory system: Long-term opioid therapy is associated with sleep-disordered breathing.

 - Immune system: Some types of opioids, especially fentanyl, have immunosuppressive effects.

 Getting Help for Opioid Addiction at Renaissance

 If you have been using opioid painkillers to cope with chronic pain, you should be aware of the risks of continuing to use this medication long-term.

 The first and most crucial stage in breaking any addiction is coming to terms with the fact you have a problem and seeking treatment.
-Here at Renaissance Recovery, we have a variety of robust treatment programs to help you conquer opioid addiction.
+Here at Renaissance Recovery’s California rehab, we have a variety of robust treatment programs to help you conquer opioid addiction.
 For most mild addictions, outpatient treatment is sufficient.
 If you have a moderate or severe opioid use disorder, though, you may benefit from residential rehab.

 Our treatment programs combine medication-assisted treatment (MAT) with psychotherapy.
 We can utilize FDA-approved medications to help ease the symptoms of opioid withdrawal while at the same time minimizing the cravings you get for opioids.
 These medications are safe to use and can help streamline withdrawal.
 With psychotherapy like CBT (cognitive behavioral therapy) and DBT (dialectical behavior therapy), you’ll dive deep into the root cause of your opioid addiction and formulate healthier coping skills than abusing opioids.